Water Filters & Softeners

 Fix-It 24/7 installs water filtration systems in your home, giving you all the fresh water you need for a healthy lifestyle.
 Water filtration for your shower and washing machine is also a possibility.
 Whole home water filtration systems will help make your appliances last longer, saving you even more money.

 The “hardness” of water has become quite a problem in Northern Colorado over the past few years.
 Hard water can seriously affect the appliances in your home.
-Appliances that use hard water with increased minerals that deposit build up, means that appliances will break down faster, and will need to be replaced more often.
+Appliances that use hard water with increased minerals that deposit buildup, meaning that appliances will break down faster, and will need to be replaced more often.

 Your skin can also experience some issues when you take a shower with hard water causing some skin irritation and waxy buildup in your hair or on the surface of your skin.
 Installing water filtration to maintain and increase the life of your appliances will surely pay off in the long run.